aws/aws-sam-cli-app-templates/nodejs18.x/full-stack/{{cookiecutter.project_name}}/README.md

 - `__tests__` - Unit tests for the application code.
 - `template.yaml` - A template that defines the application's AWS resources.

-The application uses several AWS resources, including Lambda functions, an API Gateway API, and Amazon DynamoDB tables.
+The application uses several AWS resources, including Lambda functions, an API Gateway API, an S3 Bucket with a CloudFront Distribution and Amazon DynamoDB tables.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.

 If you prefer to use an integrated development environment (IDE) to build and test your application, you can use the AWS Toolkit.
 The AWS Toolkit is an open-source plugin for popular IDEs that uses the AWS SAM CLI to build and deploy serverless applications on AWS.
 The AWS Toolkit also adds step-through debugging for Lambda function code.